Jorge Soler Player Props: Marlins vs. Phillies

 Jorge Soler At The Plate

-- He ranks 90th in batting average, 36th in on base percentage, and 10th in slugging among the qualified hitters in MLB play.
+- He ranks 90th in batting average, 35th in on base percentage, and 11th in slugging among the qualified hitters in baseball.

-- Soler is batting .368 during his last games and is riding a four-game hitting streak.
+- Soler enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .421.

-- In 60.0% of his 85 games this season, Soler has picked up at least one hit.
-He's also had 18 multi-hit games.
+- Soler has picked up a hit in 52 of 86 games this season, with multiple hits 18 times.

-- Soler has driven in a run in 28 games this year (32.9%), including 13 games with more than one RBI (15.3%).
-He has also driven in three or more of his team's runs in five contests.
+- Soler has driven in a run in 28 games this season (32.6%), including 13 games with more than one RBI (15.1%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.